A remote corner of Idaho has become the best hope for the U.S. challenge to Huawei

 All wireless networks have two main parts — a radio access network made of up cell sites that send and receive signals, and a core of computer servers that direct much of the system’s traffic.

-Inland Cellular chose a Chicago-area company called ExteNet Systems to supply its 4G core, favoring that vendor because its technology would sync with any radio access network.
+Inland Cellular chose Chicago-area company ExteNet Systems to supply its 4G core, favoring that vendor because its technology would sync with any radio access network.
 The Idaho telecom company chose Nokia to supply the radio access network.
 That setup worked for a while, but when it came time to upgrade or add new features, Inland Cellular had to pay Nokia’s prices, which were high, Damato said.

 At a trade show, Damato and his colleagues learned about Parallel Wireless, a 500-person company that has supplied OpenRAN software to pilot projects in Europe, South America and the Middle East.
 A small carrier in rural Alaska is also using a Parallel Wireless system.

-Inland Cellular first tested OpenRAN technology in a lab, and later at the hotel, situating the gear inside a belfry-type structure on the roof.
+Inland Cellular first tested OpenRAN technology in a lab, then later at the hotel, situating the gear inside a belfry-type structure on the roof.

 The compact assemblage of metal boxes and wires — about the height of a parking meter — includes a radio head supplied by Parallel Wireless and an antenna from the German company Kathrein that helps the radio head send and receive signals.
-The equipment connects to a short rack of Dell EMC servers in the basement of the hotel, which runs the Parallel Wireless software.
+The equipment connects to a short rack of Dell EMC servers in the basement of the hotel that run the Parallel Wireless software.

-The result was impressive, Damato said — the equipment transferred data more efficiently than the network’s other cell sites, and synced well with them.
-The lower cost per site allowed Inland Cellular to quickly add more cell sites to rooftops and telephone poles in Lewiston, improving service in its most heavily trafficked area.
+The result was impressive, Damato said: The equipment transferred data more efficiently than the network’s other cell sites and synced well with them.
+The lower cost per site allowed Inland to quickly add more cell sites to rooftops and telephone poles in Lewiston, improving service in its most heavily trafficked area.

-Inland Cellular also used the technology to expand into new, rural regions of Idaho and eastern Washington, giving it new sources of revenue.
+Inland also used the technology to expand into new, rural regions of Idaho and eastern Washington, giving it new sources of revenue.
 All of its OpenRAN sites connect to the servers in the hotel basement, which run the radio access network.

 “There was absolutely no way we could continue to grow in the direction we needed to go without that style of RAN,” Damato said.
 The system is currently a 4G network but can be converted to 5G down the road, through additional cell sites and a software upgrade, he said.

-Other small telecom companies around the country, also hoping to cut costs, have contacted Damato asking about his network.
+Other small telecom companies across the country, also hoping to cut costs, have contacted Damato asking about his network.

 OpenRAN also has important supporters outside the telecom industry — Intel and Facebook, which see the technology as a way to expand their businesses.
 Intel makes the semiconductors that run the standard computer servers used in OpenRAN networks.
 And Facebook stands to gain more users around the world if OpenRAN technology lowers the cost of wireless networks and allows more countries to build them.

-The companies, along with Europe’s biggest telecom carriers, oversee a four-year-old industry alliance that’s promoting trials of the technology.
+The companies, along with Europe’s biggest telecom carriers, oversee a four-year-old industry alliance that is promoting trials of the technology.
 The Telecom Infra Project, or TIP, has helped set up test sites in Peru, Turkey and Mozambique.

-Expanding access to “high-quality internet” is good for communities and “for industries and businesses of all kinds, including Facebook,” the company said in an emailed statement.
+Facebook said in an emailed statement that expanding access to “high-quality” Internet is good for communities and “for industries and businesses of all kinds, including Facebook.”

-Nokia is also a member of TIP and other industry groups studying the technology.
-The company said it supports more research to ensure OpenRAN tech meets the “security, reliability and performance” needs of telecom companies.
+Nokia, also a member of TIP and other industry groups studying the technology, said it supports more research to ensure OpenRAN tech meets the “security, reliability and performance” needs of telecom companies.

-Asked about OpenRAN during an October investor call, Ericsson Chief Executive Borje Ekholm called it “an area that we are surely going to participate in.”
+Asked about OpenRAN during an October investor call, Ericsson chief executive Borje Ekholm called it “an area that we are surely going to participate in.”
 Huawei said it welcomes innovation but is uncertain “whether these technologies will meet carriers’ needs.”

-OpenRAN supporters acknowledge there aren’t yet enough radio-head manufacturers for the market to really flourish.
-KMW Inc., a Korean company with an R&D unit in the U.S., is supplying the radio heads used in Parallel Wireless networks.
-Comba Telecom, based in Hong Kong, is another vendor, and says it’s seen “significant growth” in the OpenRAN market over the past year.
+OpenRAN supporters acknowledge there are not yet enough radio-head manufacturers for the market to really flourish.
+KMW, a Korean company with a research and development unit in the United States, is supplying the radio heads used in Parallel Wireless networks.
+Comba Telecom, a vendor based in Hong Kong, says it has seen “significant growth” in the OpenRAN market over the past year.
 NewEdge Signal Solutions of Ayer, Mass., is planning to start selling a radio head for OpenRAN this year, according to CEO Tom Lambalot.
-AceAxis in Swindon, U.K. says it’s also working on one.
+AceAxis in Swindon, England, says it is also working on one.

 TIP, meanwhile, announced an initiative this year to encourage more radio-head makers into the market.